 Every person has some level of obsessive-compulsiveness, but this does not make one obsessive-compulsive (OCD).
-The key difference between OCD and the normal spectrum of obsessive thoughts and compulsive behaviors everyone has is the level of disruption caused by these thoughts and behaviors in an individual’s life.
-One moves from the normal spectrum of human behavior into a disorder when the obsessive-compulsive symptoms interfere with the execution of life in a negative manner.
+The key difference between OCD and the normal spectrum of obsessive thoughts and compulsive behaviors common to all humans is the level of disruption caused by these thoughts and behaviors in an individual’s life.
+One moves from the normal spectrum of human behavior into a disorder when the obsessive-compulsive symptoms interfere with one’s ability to execute life as desired.

 One might be obsessive about checking the door twice – but this takes an extra five seconds and does not interrupt one’s normal daily functioning.
 On the other hand, someone with OCD might spend several hours checking the door, thus significantly disrupting their ability to function in normal society.

 OCD can taken on innumerable forms and may change forms over the years in a single individual.
 I personally have suffered from the following obsessions/compulsions:

 - Compulsive Hand Washing (to the point of bleeding).

 - Irrational Fear of Loved Ones (fear of being attacked, murdered by).